Angelo942/gdb_plus/README.md

 Pwntools is built with the idea that you don't have to comment your debug actions when exploiting your target.
 For this reason i kept that you can use the flags `REMOTE` and `NOPTRACE` to disable all (if I forgot any let me know) actions with gdb.

 **Warning**
-Old versions of gdbserver (< 11.0.50) have problems launching 32bit elfs.
-If you see a crash trying to find the canary use from_start=False instead
-This will launch the process and then attach once the memory has been corectly mapped
+Old versions of gdbserver (< 11.0.50) have problems launching 32bit binaries.
+If you see a crash trying to find the canary use `from_start=False` instead.
+This will launch the process and then attach to it once the memory has been corectly mapped

 ## Control Flow